nilearn/nilearn/nilearn/datasets/description/language_localizer_demo.rst

 presented one word at a time at the center of the screen (rapid serial visual presentation).

-The functional images files (in derivatives/) have been preprocessed (spatially realigned and normalized into the MNI space).
+The functional images files (in derivatives/) have been preprocessed (spatially realigned and normalized into the :term:`MNI` space).
-Initially acquired with a voxel size of 1.5x1.5x1.5mm, they have been resampled to 4.5x4.5x4.5mm to save disk space.
+Initially acquired with a :term:`voxel` size of 1.5x1.5x1.5mm, they have been resampled to 4.5x4.5x4.5mm to save disk space.

 https://osf.io/k4jp8/